imalikov/pine_script_docs/source/faq/Techniques.rst

 How can I plot the previous and current day’s open?
 ---------------------------------------------------

-We define a period through the script’s Settings/Inputs, in this case 1 day.
+We define a period through the script’s Settings/Inputs, in this case, one day.
-Then we use the `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__ function to detect changes in the period, and when it changes, save the running `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ in the the previous day’s variable, and get the current `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__.
+Then we use the `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__ function to detect changes in the period, and when it changes, save the running `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ in the previous day’s variable, and get the current `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__.

 Note the plots using a choice of lines or circles.
-When using the lines, rather than use `plot.style_linebr <https://www.tradingview.com/pine-script-reference/v5/#var_plot{dot}style_linebr>`__ and plot `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ on changes so we don’t get a diagonal plot between the levels, we simply don’t use a color on changes, which leaves a void of one bar rather the void of 2 bars used when we plot an `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ value.
+When using the lines, rather than use `plot.style_linebr <https://www.tradingview.com/pine-script-reference/v5/#var_plot{dot}style_linebr>`__ and plot `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ on changes, so we don’t get a diagonal plot between the levels, we don’t use a color on changes, which leaves a void of one bar instead the void of two bars used when we plot a `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ value.

 .. image:: images/Faq-Techniques-05.png